Quantronauts/qhack21/hackaton/README.md

 ## Idea <a name="idea"></a>
 The classify regions of the Hilbert space.
 E.g. :
-- The Northern hemisphere of the Bloch sphere is _cat_
+- An hemisphere of the Bloch sphere is _cat_
-- The Southern hemisphere is _dog_
+- The other hemisphere is _dog_

 ### First create quantum state with variational parameters
 - As first step, we create a parameterized sensor that can create state vectors that fall either into the _cat_ or _dog_ region.
 (As black box)